jahnical/Snake-Game/README.md

 # Snake-Game
-Snake game implimented in java with javafx GUI
+Snake game implemented in java with javafx GUI